Director, Vogel Wakefield

 Martin has particular experience of working with people leading creative teams.
 He worked for 20 years in broadcasting, mainly in the BBC.
 Beginning as a reporter and news producer, he moved into strategy and digital media development and became an internal leadership coach.
 As senior advisor at the BBC Trust, he led the first public value tests, a radical and innovative approach to evaluating public investment decisions.

 Personal development and accreditation

-	Martin gained a Master’s with distinction in coaching from Oxford Brookes University, where he developed a research interest in the influence of stories on our sense of self.
+Martin is currently undertaking a diploma in supervision with the Coaching Supervision Academy.
+He gained a Master’s with distinction in coaching from Oxford Brookes University, where he developed a research interest in the influence of stories on our sense of self.
 He also has professional coaching qualifications from i-Coach Academy and the BBC’s coaching network and an MBA from the London Business School.
 He is a trained instructor in mindfulness meditation and is a licensed practitioner of the MBTI and FIRO-B psychometric instruments and is accredited in Analytic-Network coaching.

 Martin is a member of the Association for Professional Executive Coaching and Supervision and subscribes to its code of ethics.